Skip to content

 Dandadan: Which Character Are You?

-Jump into wild world of Dandadan.
-Aliens, ghosts and pure absurdity crash together like a bad party.
+Jump into the wild world of Dandadan, where aliens, ghosts, and pure absurdity crash together like a bad party.
 This quiz shows which character matches your vibe.
-Are you quirky like Okarun or tough like Momo ?
-Or maybe someone else ?
-Ready for supernatural chaos?
-Scroll down, hit Start and discover who you really are in Dandadan universe!
+Are you quirky like Okarun or tough like Momo?
+Or maybe someone else?
+Ready for some supernatural chaos?
+Scroll down, hit Start, and discover who you really are in this universe of supernatural chaos!

 Meet the characters from Dandadan